qkost/raiders-of-the-lost-dice/Session Notes/Session 42 - Zunda'i Miir.md

 #### Monologue

->My rest is no longer peaceful, for I am plagued by visions that gnaw at the edges of my mind.
-In my dreams, I see a void-like entity—a creature of voracious, swirling black inky darkness, a spreading cloud of lightless destruction bound by chains the abyss.
-It is malevolence incarnate, filled with teeth and malice, laughter and hatred.
-From this void, endless streams of aberrations are born into existence, each more wicked and twisted than the last.
-Among them, one bears the toothy maw of its master, surrounded by lidless, unblinking eyes—a beholder, [[Xyrrath]], that then made its way to this plane of existence.
+>"My slumber is no longer tranquil, for dark visions encroach upon the borders of my mind.
+In my dreams, I behold a void-like entity—a creature of swirling, voracious ink and shadow, a spreading cloud of lightless destruction.
+It is a boundless, inky black malevolence, filled with teeth and malice, laughter and hatred, chained in the Abyss.
+From this void, endless streams of aberrations are begotten, each more twisted than the last.
+Among them, one stands apart, bearing the toothy maw of its master, surrounded by lidless, unblinking eyes—a beholder, [[Xyrrath]], has crossed into this realm.
 >
-> While most aberrations of its ilk that dared to enter my domain met swift destruction in their futile attempts to escape my mountain, this one is different.
-It is cunning, patient, and insidious.
-It hides in the shadows, plaguing my rest to wear me down.
-It has taken refuge where I cannot reach, deep beneath collapsed tunnels that only smaller beings may traverse.
-Its minions gather and grow in strength, biding their time until they believe I am weakened enough to make their attempt.
+> Where most aberrations of its kind that dared to enter my domain met swift destruction in their futile attempts to flee my mountain, this one is of a different ilk.
+Cunning, patient, and insidious, it hides in the shadows, plaguing my rest to wear me down.
+It has taken refuge in depths unreachable by me, beneath collapsed tunnels that only smaller beings may traverse.
+There, its minions gather and grow in strength, biding their time until they believe I am weakened enough to make their escape."

 ### 4. Secrets and Clues